 John T. Christian, A History of the Baptists, (Texarkana, Arkansas-Texas: Bogard Press), pp. 38-41, 51-52.

 Religious liberty is a Baptist distinctive; and, historic Baptists are the primary people responsible for this freedom in those modern nations which recognize it.
+By Baptist is meant those who – regardless of identifying name such as Waldensian, Donatist, etc., adhere to certain fundamental Bible principles – one of those being separation of church and state or religious freedom and freedom of conscience.
 America was the first modern nation to guarantee freedom of conscience and religion (separation of church and state), and Rhode Island had set the example later followed by America and, later, some other nations.
-As in Teprice, all around America, in many nations, Christians are to this very date persecuted, tortured, and ruthlessly murdered.
-Sadly, the chief foes of the religious liberty and freedom of conscience guaranteed by the constitutions of America and the states therein are religious and immoral Americans.
+In many nations Christians are still persecuted, tortured, and ruthlessly murdered.

 After this introduction and before going to the beginning, I will give the view of one very famous martyr, John Bunyan, as to the relationship between church and state.
 I will do this by quoting from his trial which occurred at a point in time in which both England and the United States were on the road to the rejection of the heretical biblical teaching that resulted in the union of church and state and the murders by the state-church combinations of untold millions of those labeled as “heretics” [EN1].
 From there, I will give an overview of the persecution of believers from John the Baptist until the colonization of America.
 Then, I will summarize the theological warfare in the American colonies that culminated in the First Amendment.